elifesciences/civinky-service/README.md

 * Use Inky tags rather than html tags when available to ensure that the generated HTML is email friendly.
 * Insert values from the json object, use the following Pug syntax: `#{key}`
 * Add smarty tokens as normal, e.g. `{contact.first_name}`.
-* The entirety of Pug's syntax (control flow, etc.) is available for your use.
+* Remember that the entirety of Pug's syntax (control flow, etc.) is available for your use.

 #### css